Fiona Harper

-Where the town of Mackay now sits, wallabies and kangaroos were in abundance while the Coral Sea had enough turtles, dugongs and fish to sustain all the Indigenous tribes.
+Where the town of Mackay now sits, wallabies and kangaroos were in abundance.
+Additionally, the adjacent Coral Sea had enough turtles, dugongs and fish to sustain all Aboriginal tribes.

 They are rarely disappointed.

-Back in the 1950’s, the owners of the caravan park befriended the agile wallabies that populated the area.
-As the park developed, wallabies and kangaroos made themselves at home amongst the campsites, roaming free and wild, turning up each morning to graze on mangrove seed pods which washed ashore on the high tide.
+Back in the 1950s, the owners of the caravan park befriended the agile wallabies which populated the area.
+As the holiday park developed, wallabies and kangaroos made themselves at home amongst the campsites, roaming free and wild, turning up each morning to graze on mangrove seed pods which washed ashore on the high tide.

 So popular has the wallaby spectacle become that Mackay Tourism has stepped in to create a guided tour.
 The tours both protect the wallabies and kangaroos but also preserve the delicate beach ecosystem which was at risk of being trampled by tourists intent on getting the ultimate selfie.